Slut Me Out

-"Slut Me Out" is a single by American rapper NLE Choppa, released on April 15, 2022 by No Love Entertainment and Warner.
-It was produced by CashMoneyAP and FinesseGTB.
+"Slut Me Out" is a song by American rapper NLE Choppa, released on April 15, 2022, by No Love Entertainment and Warner Records as the lead single for his second studio album Cottonwood 2 (2023).
+Produced by CashMoneyAP and FinesseGTB, the song was a sleeper hit; it gained widespread attention in 2023 and spawned a remix with Missouri-based rapper Sexyy Red.

+On April 12.
+2024, NLE Choppa released a sequel, "Slut Me Out 2".

 Content

-The song has a fast tempo and features sexually explicit lyrics, finding NLE Choppa detailing sex (even suggesting performing the act in church, on the airplane, or at a basketball game) while also boasting about his vegan lifestyle.
+The song has a fast tempo and features sexually explicit lyrics, finding NLE Choppa detailing sex while boasting about his vegan lifestyle.

 Music video

 An official music video was released on April 22, 2022.
 Directed by Ben Marc, it sees NLE Choppa dancing and relaxing with many women, as well as having two different sexual partners in an airplane bathroom.

+Remixes

+An official remix of the song features American rapper Sexyy Red and was released on April 7, 2023, along with a music video, which sees Choppa and Red partying in Miami, dancing in a studio as well as near a beach while surrounded by bikini-clad women.
+Rapper Sukihana makes an appearance in the video, and is featured on a second remix released on April 24, 2023.
+The first remix appears on the deluxe version of Cottonwood 2.